tdorcas-akim/budget_tracker/README.md

 My Project: Budget Tracker
-Hey there!
-This project is my "Budget Tracker," a small web application I built to help anyone manage their money better.
+This project is a small web application I built to help anyone manage their money better.
 The idea is simple: track what you earn and spend, set budget goals, and get a clear picture of your finances.
 I even added a real-time currency converter, which is super handy for daily use!

 What the App Can Do
 User Management: You can sign up, log in, and even reset your password.
 All your info is securely saved in your browser.